07947613070

 The Elizabeth Room:

-Only seats up to 10 guests.
-For the most minimalist of ceremonies with no readings or music.
+Only seats up to 8 guests.
+The most minimalist of ceremonies with no readings or music.

 Victoria Room:

-Accommodates up to 25 people – red-themed with a gorgeous conference table.
-Price includes the choice of music and reading.
+It accommodates up to 23 guests and has a gorgeous conference table in the centre.
+The price includes the choice of music and reading.

 Alexandra Room: